Skip to content

 Additional educational objectives and learning outcomes

-The course strengthens students’ ability to critically assess current developments in financial markets and to evaluate them on a solid theoretical basis.
+The course strengthens students' ability to critically analyse current developments on the financial markets and to evaluate them on a sound theoretical basis.

 Assessment

-Student performance is assessed through a written exam.
-The exam covers both theoretical questions and applied exercises on the topics discussed in the course.
-The requirements are the same for attending and non-attending students.
+Performance is assessed by means of a written examination.
+The written exam includes theoretical questions as well as calculation and application tasks on the topics covered in the course.
+The requirements apply equally to attending and non-attending students.
+This exam modality assesses all ILOs.

 Evaluation criteria

-Evaluation is based on accuracy, clarity of reasoning, and the ability to apply theoretical concepts to practical problems.
+The assessment is based on technical accuracy, clarity of argumentation and the ability to apply theoretical concepts to practical issues.
 A minimum grade of 18 out of 30 points is required to pass.

 Required readings

-The lecture is based on the script and the materials provided by the instructor.
-There is no mandatory textbook.
+The lecture is based on the script and the materials provided by the lecturer.
+There is no compulsory textbook.

 Supplementary readings

-Important references are mentioned in the script and can be consulted if desired, but this is not required.
-For general further study, the following works may be useful:
+Important works are mentioned in the script and can be read if interested.
+However, this is not required.
+The following works can be consulted for general in-depth study:

 Download as pdf